VHUCXAONG/Tetris/Assignment1/README.md

 #### bool CheckSameColor(int x1, int y1, int x2, int y2)

-Check if two blocks at (x1,y1) and (x2,y2) have same color.
+Check if two blocks at (x1,y1) and (x2,y2) have the same color.

 #### void RemoveCol(int x, int y)

 Remove three consecutive tiles of the same color in the same column.

 #### void Remove(int x, int y)
-Remove three consecutive tiles of the same color in the other two direction: horizontal and diagonal.
+Remove three consecutive tiles of the same color in the other two directions: horizontal and diagonal.

 #### void CheckRemove()

-Check if the condition that three tiles in the same column, row, or diagonal is satisfied.
-This functions is called recursively to till the condition is no longer satisfied.
+Check if the condition that three tiles in the same column, row or diagonal is satisfied.
+This functions is called recursively until the condition is no longer satisfied.

 ## Some clearifications of the game: